peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBOREncodeOptions.md

 ## Methods

 * `CBOREncodeOptions And​(CBOREncodeOptions o)`<br>
- Returns an options object whose flags are shared by this and another options object.
+ Returns an options object containing the flags shared by this and another options object.
 * `int getValue()`<br>
  Gets this options object's value.
 * `CBOREncodeOptions Or​(CBOREncodeOptions o)`<br>
- Combines the flags of this options object with another options object.
+ Returns an options object containing the combined flags of this and another options object.

 ## Field Details